toshiouchi/CTCMask/README.md

 ## Dataset

 Dataset train2017 of cocodataset was used.
+90 % of train2017 was used for train dataset and 10 % was used for validation dataset.

 ## Improvements from usual Mask-Predict